-Sept 21, 2017 - by Oliver Schmidtke, Centre for Global Studies, University of Victoria
+By Oliver Schmidtke, Centre for Global Studies at the University of Victoria

 On Sunday, Germans will head to the polls after an election campaign that has largely been void of excitement and perceived by many simply as uninspiring.
 There has not been a great desire for political change in a country that mastered the economic turmoil of the past years relatively well.
 Most observers agree that Angela Merkel will succeed in securing a fourth term as Germany’s chancellor.
 The most recent surveys put the governing Christian Democrats solidly in the lead even if their numbers have slipped slightly lately.
 The longing for stability and continuity is the dominant sentiment in the German public overshadowing any frustration with twelve years of rule under Chancellor Merkel’s leadership.